How & Where to Buy Qtum (QTUM)

 What is Qtum

-Qtum (sym.
-QTUM) is a fully decentralised peer to peer microtransaction-able cryptocurrency which utilises the stability and blockchain technology of Bitcoin and the modern features of Ethereum, including EVM (Ethereum Virtual Machine) and Smart Contracts.
+Qtum (QTUM) is a fully decentralized, peer to peer, microtransaction-friendly cryptocurrency which combines the stability and blockchain technology of bitcoin with the modern features of Ethereum, including the EVM (Ethereum Virtual Machine) and Smart Contracts.
 It utilizes a Proof of Stake (PoS) blockchain security algorithm and an “Account Abstraction Layer” that allows for multiple instances of an EVM to run simultaneously.

 History of Qtum

 Qtum was developed by a Singapore based company called Quantum Technology in 2013 and it has received $1 million investment from some big angel investors like Fenbushi partner Bo Shen, BitFund founder Xiaolai Li, Ethereum co-founder Anthony Di Iorio, and more.

 The announcement for Qtum took place in late 2016, with the goal of expanding upon Ethereum’s implementation of Smart Contracts and dApps to make it a business-friendly public blockchain.
 The Qtum Foundation, which oversees development of the platform, has emphasized users being able to execute smart contracts and run DApps simply and securely, “in environments that were previously out of reach for Ethereum.”

 The Qtum Foundation has future plans to implement Oracle and Datafeed functionality, allowing developers to create Smart Contracts on its platform that are built around trusted sources of information.